Over 50s savings accounts

 Different types of accounts for the over 50s

 There are different types of accounts geared towards those in the latter half of their life who are looking to save.
-You will often see these accounts touted as over 50s savings accounts and while they can be useful, they don’t always offer anything different to other types of savings accounts.
-What savers typically want (at any point in life), is an account that offers the most competitive interest rates and that is well matched to your needs.
-Here are some of the accounts on offer if you’re over the age of 50.
+You will often see these accounts touted as over 50s savings accounts and, while they can be useful, they don’t always offer anything different to other types of savings accounts.
+What savers typically want (at any point in life), is an account that offers the most competitive interest rates and that is well-matched to their needs.
+So, the best rates for those over 50 will generally be the same as those available on a standard savings account.
+Here are some of the best savings accounts for over 50s, and indeed those of all ages:

 Easy access savings accounts

 Instant or easy access savings accounts are exactly what they sound like – a savings account that allows easy access to your money.
-These types of savings accounts tend to have minimum restrictions, meaning that you can top up and withdraw as much as you like without having to give notice.
+The best instant access savings accounts for over 50s tend to have minimum restrictions, meaning that you can top up and withdraw as much as you like without having to give notice.
 These accounts are great if you want flexibility and easy management when it comes to your savings.

 Notice accounts